kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

    ![Screenshot showing a list of Azure Migrate assessments.
 There is only one assessment in the list.
 It has been highlighted.](images/Exercise1/assessment-list-v2.png "Azure Migrate - Assessments (list)")

-8. Take a moment to study the assessment overview.
+8. Take a moment to study the assessment overview and select **Edit properties**..

    ![Screenshot showing an Azure Migrate assessment overview for the SmartHotel application.](images/Exercise1/assessment-overview-v2.png "Assessment - Overview")

-9. Select **Edit properties**.
-Note how you can now modify the assessment properties you chose earlier.
+9. Note how you can now modify the assessment properties you chose earlier.
 Change a selection of settings, and **Save** your changes.
 After a few moments, the assessment report will update to reflect your changes.

 10. Select **Azure readiness** (either the chart or on the left navigation).
 Note that for the **UbuntuWAF** VM, a specific concern is listed regarding the readiness of the VM for migration.